jhelvy/jhelvy/README.md

 On GitHub you'll usually see me contributing to research projects, R packages, courses I develop / teach, or other fun side projects.
 I speak English, Chinese, R (base + tidyverse), and Python fluently as well as some moderate CSS and HTML. 😄

+### Support

+If you've found anything I've contributed to helpful and want to support me, feel free to [make a donation](https://ko-fi.com/jhelvy).

 ### Links

 - [Personal Website](https://www.jhelvy.com/)